DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_62_wasabi-wallet.md

 `$ gpg --verify Wasabi-1.1.1.msi.asc Wasabi-1.1.1.msi`

-Make sure to change the names so they match the once you downloaded.
 The expected should be something like:

 ```
 gpg: Signature made 02/12/19 10:44:50 W. Europe Standard Time
 gpg:                using RSA key 21D7CA45565DBCCEBE45115DB4B72266C47E075E